Referent:innen

 • UV light disinfects and is capable of sterilising surfaces and water.

-This listing appears to cover all aspects of microbiology from the interpretation of straight forward issues concerning environmental monitoring, bioburden results and identifications – through to the more complex issues surrounding virology results for the biologics/biotech people.
+This listing appears to cover all aspects of microbiology from the interpretation of straightforward issues concerning environmental monitoring, bioburden results and identifications – through to the more complex issues surrounding virology results for the biologics/biotech people.

 The misinterpretation of microbiological results often gives rise to the following misunderstandings: